Heaton Moor: Economy

-Heaton Moor is affluent, and in the Victorian era had an equal residential status to Alderley Edge and Bowdon.
+Heaton Moor is an affluent area; in the Victorian era, it had an equal residential status to Alderley Edge, Cheshire and Bowdon.
 Today, this moneyed reputation continues as the SK4 postcode is typically characterised by high disposable incomes.
 The estimated household weekly income for Heaton Moor in 2001 was significantly above the average for Greater Manchester.

 Sport

-Heaton Moor Rugby Club has facilities for Rugby, Cricket, Lacrosse and Tennis in a multimillion-pound development.
+Heaton Moor Rugby Club has facilities for rugby, cricket, lacrosse and tennis in a multimillion-pound development.

 Heaton Mersey lacrosse team has been based in Heaton Moor since 1879, playing on Green Lane at the Heatons Sports Club.

 West Heaton Bowling, Tennis and Squash Club, established in 1873, has six all weather tennis courts, two squash courts and a bowling green.

-Heaton Moor Golf Club, founded in 1892, is an 18-hole relatively flat, tree lined course set in a conservation area.
+Heaton Moor Golf Club, founded in 1892, is an 18-hole relatively flat, tree-lined course set in a conservation area.

+Moor Road Runners, founded in 2022, is the main running club in Heaton Moor, with runs typically starting and finishing at one of the many pubs in the area.

 Personalities

 Performing arts

 Stuart Flinders from BBC North West Tonight is resident.

-Dominic Monaghan, who played Merry in the film trilogy of The Lord of the Rings and Charlie Pace the television actor in Lost was born in Germany but raised here.
-The Stone Roses bass guitarist Gary Mounfield (Mani) lives here.
+Dominic Monaghan, who played Merry in the film trilogy of The Lord of the Rings and Charlie Pace the television actor in Lost, was born in Germany but raised here.
+The Stone Roses' bass guitarist Gary Mounfield (Mani) lived here.

-Manchester-born musician Norman Beaker, the ninth British blues artist to be inducted as Legend in the Blues Hall of Fame, has been a denizen of Heaton Moor since 1985.
+Manchester-born musician Norman Beaker, the ninth British blues artist to be inducted into the Blues Hall of Fame, has lived in Heaton Moor since 1985.